dnlbowers/Vape-Store/TESTING.md

 |&check;| Email is sent to the user confirming the order.
 |&check;| order is available to the customer who made the order in their order history page.
 |&check;| checkout success page for an order made by a registered user can only be seen by that user from the profile.
-|&check;| once an order is confirmed on screen the order confirmation can only be revisited from a registered users profile/ non registered users cannot revisit the check out success page.
+|&check;| once an order is confirmed on screen, the order confirmation can only be revisited from a registered user's profile/non-registered users cannot revisit the checkout success page.

 |passed | **Receive an email confirmation after checking out** so that I can **keep a record of my purchases.**
 |:---:|:---|
 |&check;| Email is sent to the user confirming the order.
 |&check;| Email contains the order number.
-|&check;| Email contains the order total.
+|&check;| Email has the order total.
-|&check;| Email contains the order date.
+|&check;| Email includes the order date.
 |&check;| Email contains the delivery address.
-|&check;| Email contains the delivery cost.
+|&check;| Email includes the delivery cost.
 |&check;| Email has a contact email address for assistance.

 |passed | **View my order history** so that I can **see the orders I have made previously.**
 |:---:|:---|
 |&check;| The site has an order history page for registered users.
-|&check;| The order history page has a list of all the orders made by the user.
+|&check;| The order history page lists all the orders made by the user.
 |&check;| The order history page has a link to view the order details.
 |&check;| The order history page has a link to return to their profile page.
 |&check;| The order history page can only be accessed by the user who made the order.
-|&check;| Unregistered users cannot access their previous orders confirmation.
+|&check;| Unregistered users cannot access their previous order confirmation.
 |&check;| Appropriate error message is shown if a user tries to access an order confirmation that is not theirs.
-|&check;| Appropriate error message is shown if an unregistered user tries to get back to their order confirmation using a url.
+|&check;| Appropriate error message is displayed if an unregistered user tries to get back to their order confirmation using a URL.

 |passed | **Access the checkout page** so that I can **review my order whilst entering my payment/shipping details**
 |:---:|:---|
 |&check;| The site has a checkout page.
-|&check;| The checkout page has a form to enter the users payment details.
+|&check;| The checkout page has a form to enter the user's payment details.
-|&check;| The checkout page has a form to enter the users shipping details.
+|&check;| The checkout page has a form to enter the user shipping details.
 |&check;| The checkout page has a button to complete the order.
-|&check;| The checkout page has a button to cancel the order and return to the shopping cart.
+|&check;| The checkout page has a button to cancel the order and return it to the shopping cart.
-|&check;| The checkout page has a button to save the users details for future use.
+|&check;| The checkout page has a button to save the user's details for future use.
-|&check;| If checked the details from the checkout form are saved to the users profile.
+|&check;| If checked, the details from the checkout form are saved to the user's profile.
-|&check;| If exists the users saved details are pre-filled in the checkout form.
+|&check;| If it exists, the users saved details are pre-filled in the checkout form.
-|&check;| Saved details the checkbox is unchecked by default.
+|&check;| Saved points the checkbox is unchecked by default.
-|&check;| Guest users are invited to register/sign in and warned that they cannot view their order history online without registering.
+|&check;| Guest users are invited to register/sign in and warned that they could not view their order history online without registering.

 |passed | **securely submit my payment details** so that I can **rest assured my financial information is safe**
 |:---:|:---|